prosyslab-classroom/cs348-information-security/hof.md

 We appreciate the following students for their outstanding participation in CS348 and contribution to making KAIST a safer place.

-The details of the vulnuerabilities will be disclosed when they are patched.
+The description of the vulnuerabilities will be disclosed until they are patched.

 |No|Name|Date|Vulnerability|Award|
 |--|----|----|-------------|-----|